-Creatures are what gives Magic and Mayhem's one of its most intrinsic elements.
-They are what give the game a lot of its charm and appeal, and they are also carefully designed in order to counteract one another and balance the game play.
+Creatures are one of the most intrinsic and important elements of Magic and Mayhem.
+They are what give the game a lot of its most memorable and unique qualities and they are also carefully designed in order to counteract one another and balance the game play.
 When enough mana has charged, a wizard can summon a creature from their chosen talisman, there the creature is under the wizard's control and can be moved anywhere around the map.
 Each creature has its own unique qualities, along with its advantages and disadvantages.

 Information about the creatures is learned through the Grimoire, an aged book pertaining all the knowledge you have learned so far in the game's world.
 In the entries you are able to discover a little more into their stories, their quirks and learn about their lives in the Arcane Realms, and you notice that not all creatures are natural fighters or even particularly friendly with wizards.

 The creatures within the game mostly have an appearance of classic, familiar mythical creatures with some added flair, as well as introducing some of its own unique ones.
-Another thing that made the creatures so appealing in this game was method in which the sprites and designs were made.
-Each creature and character sprite in the game was in fact a clay model figurine.
+A lot of what gave the creature’s their charm was the method in which they were designed and then made by one of the artist’s on the team, Alan Friswell, a sculptor who has also worked with Ray Harryhausen.
+Each creature and character sprite in the game was in fact made from a clay model figurine.
 They were placed against a blank screen and each of their movements photographed in stop motion style.
 The miniature models were then placed into the games as sprites, which resulted in a very 3-dimensional look that was lifelike and appealing, although rather clunky and awkward to control at times.